Squid sandwich: Preparation

 The squid are usually cut into rings that are one-centimeter thick, coated with flour and baking powder.
 After this initial preparation, they are fried in hot oil until they are golden brown.
 In Zaragoza, spicy tomato-based sauce, mayonnaise and garlic will be added.
 The bread is usually sliced on one side.
 Traditionally, it was served with bread full of fried breadcrumbs.
 Recently, baguettes from the establishment are usually made from previously frozen dough, which is usually cut on one side, giving each place a characteristic touch.

 Presentation

 Sometimes a bit of squeezed lemon is added to the fried squid dish for flavor, and mayonnaise is also common.
 It is usually accompanied with a very cold beer.
 The squids are usually served in a bread that is opened only on one side and is filled with fried breadcrumbs.

 Variations

-The bocadillo de rabas or "fried squid ring sandwich" is very popular in northern Spain, where fresh squid can be found on the coast.
+The bocadillo de calamares or fried squid ring sandwich, is very popular in northern Spain, where fresh squid can be found on the coast.
 The method of preparation is similar to that of the Madrid version and it can be found in various bars and restaurants in Cantabria, as well as in the Basque Country.
-In Madrid, there are even "Rutas del Bocadillo de Calamares" (Routes of Squid Sandwiches) that allow you to discover variants of the sandwich.
+In Madrid, there are even Rutas del Bocadillo de Calamares (Squid Sandwich Routes) that allow one to become acquainted with all the various versions of the sandwich.